Mechatronics & Mechanical Engineering

 A Pocketable E-Paper Task Tracking Device

-STIK-eNote is a pocketable, clamshell-style task-management device built around the PocketBeagle.
-The core idea: a distraction-free tool that is always in your pocket and always showing your priorities at a glance — no phone, no laptop required.
+STIK-eNote is a pocketable, clamshell task tracker built around the ESP32-S3.
+The core idea: a distraction-free device that is always in your pocket and always showing your priorities at a glance — no phone, no laptop, no notifications.

-When the lid is closed, nearly all peripherals are shut off and only the low-power e-Paper display remains active, persisting a task summary at near-zero draw.
-Opening the clamshell trips a magnetic sensor (replacing the original reed switch), which brings up a 240×320 TFT color display and a full mini keyboard for task editing — then cuts them again the moment the lid closes.
+When the lid is closed, only the ePaper display remains active, cycling through tasks and events at near-zero power draw.
+Opening the clamshell wakes the system via a Hall effect sensor in the hinge, bringing up a 1.8″ TFT color display and a full QWERTY keyboard for editing — then cuts them again the moment the lid closes.
+Firmware runs end-to-end on FreeRTOS with a custom dual-core split and KiCad PCB.

 • KiCad PCB Design